 EV Jobs Academy

-EV Jobs Academy is comprised of over 100 stakeholder partners to identify the electrified vehicle and mobility-related occupational skill needs while developing and scaling postsecondary credentialing programs utilizing a turn-key online shared learning platform for MODACs’ 32 colleges and universities statewide.
-The curriculum created by the EV Jobs Academy collaborative and project teams will be shared on the Michigan Workforce Training and Education Collaborative website.
-Click here to learn more about the curriculum sharing platform.
+Led by the Michigan Alliance for Greater Mobility Advancement (MAGMA), the EV Jobs Academy is an employer-led collaborative comprised of over 100 stakeholder partners to identify the electrified vehicle and mobility-related occupational skill needs in the automotive mobility and electrification industry while developing and scaling postsecondary credentialing programs utilizing a turn-key online shared learning platform for MODAC’s 32 colleges and universities statewide.
+The collaborative represents private and public sectors developing data-driven talent pipeline solutions for the automotive mobility and electrification industries and is on the same five-year timeline as the Infrastructure Investment and Jobs Act.
+Click here to view a flowchart of all EV Jobs Academy partners and stakeholders.

 SEVEN COLLABORATIVES WORKING TOGETHER

 Developed by WIN Executive Director Michele Economou Ureste, the EV Jobs Academy Strategy includes seven employer-led collaboratives working together to strengthen and upskill Michigan’s EV and Mobility workforce.

 Mobility Talent, Defense and Outdoor Recreation Vehicles, Smart Cities and Communities Fleet (SC2FC) collaboratives are supported by Research, Recruitment, and the Education and Training Academy project teams developing outreach strategies and comprehensive asset maps of scalable training to build the talent pool of technicians and engineers required to develop and repair electrified vehicles.

 The EV Jobs Academy collaboratives and project teams include:

 - Full collaborative led by Michigan Alliance for Greater Mobility Advancement (MAGMA) and the Department of Labor and Economic Opportunity (LEO).